Idukki

 Building a Brand Ambassador Programme with UGC

-The brands winning with UGC are not waiting for content to appear, they are engineering it.
-Here is how to build a repeatable creator engine.
+The brands winning with UGC are not waiting for content to turn up.
+They are building the engine that produces it on a schedule.
+Here is how the repeatable version works.

-Brand ambassadors are your most powerful UGC source, and the most mismanaged.
-The typical mistake is treating ambassadors as a paid media channel: brief them, pay them, post, repeat.
-That approach produces polished content that audiences increasingly recognise as advertising, and that's exactly what hurts conversion compared to authentic UGC.
+Brand ambassadors are the strongest UGC source most brands run, and the worst-managed.
+The usual mistake is treating them as a paid media channel: brief, pay, post, repeat.
+That produces polished content audiences now read as advertising on sight, which is precisely what drags conversion below authentic UGC.

 Programme structure